I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 So what exactly are we grappling with now?

-It isn’t an inherent lack of confidence that led us here.
+It isn’t an inherent lack of confidence that got us here.
 We were socialized to be this way by well-meaning (and not-so-well-meaning) authority figures like parents and teachers, for example.

 Regardless of whether it’s inherent or not the internalization of these ‘stay small’ concepts has degraded our confidence.

-But being bold, audacious, and fiercely confident feels scary AF.
+But being bold, audacious, and fiercely confident feels scary.

 So what do we do about this?